 BEST FOR RUNNING

-OK, we admit we’re stretching the definition of a home gym machine here.
-Typically the best home gym equipment is a one-stop-shop for as many exercises as possible.
-But there’s a good chance that no matter what home gym equipment you end up buying, if you want decent cardio, you’re going to want a great treadmill.
-Just think of it as the best home gym for running.
+There’s a good chance that no matter what home gym equipment you end up buying, if you want decent cardio, you’re going to want a great treadmill.
+After all, a treadmill is just the best home gym machine for running.

-When it comes to the best treadmill, we think you can’t do much better than the NordicTrack T Series Treadmill.
+And when it comes to the best treadmill, we think you can’t do much better than the NordicTrack Commercial Series 1750 Treadmill.

-The basics: You can go up to 10 mph and the treadmill can reach up to 10 degrees of incline for a seriously challenging run.
+The basics: You can go up to 12 mph and the treadmill can reach up to 15 degrees of incline and three degrees of decline for a seriously challenging run.

-The next-level features: You get a free month to NordicTrack’s iFit program with trainer-led classes that, thanks to built-in speakers, you don’t need to wear headphones to listen to.
+The next-level features: You get a free month to NordicTrack’s iFit program with trainer-led classes that, thanks to built-in speakers, you don’t need to wear headphones to listen to (though with Bluetooth connectivity, that’s easier than ever).
 The iFit program also lets you make your own running path anywhere in the world so you can feel like you’re getting out even when you can’t.

 BEST FOR CYCLING

-We couldn’t talk about the best home gyms without also touching on the Peloton Bike.
+We couldn’t talk about the best home gym machines without also touching on the Peloton Bike.

 In short, when it comes to cycling and just great home gyms, the Peloton Bike is one of the finest we’ve ever used.
 Yes, it is true you’ll fork over more than $2,000 for the privilege of riding a non-moving bike in your own home, but if you’re a cycling enthusiast this is one investment we suggest you consider just due to the overall package Peloton is selling.